RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/multi-ip-ipv6.md

 - external_addr - external addresses

 {{< note >}}
-While [Joining a new node to a cluster]({{< relref "/rs/administering/adding-node.md" >}}) during the node bootstrap process, when prompted to provide an IP of an existing node in the cluster,
+While [joining a new node to a cluster]({{< relref "/rs/administering/adding-node.md" >}}) during the node bootstrap process, when prompted to provide an IP of an existing node in the cluster,